biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/injective-test-tube.md

 assert_eq!(spot_markets, expected_response);
 ```

-Additional examples can be found in the [modules](https://github.com/biya-coin/test-tube/tree/dev/packages/biyaliquid-test-tube/src/module) directory.
+Additional examples can be found in the [modules](https://github.com/biya-coin/test-tube/tree/dev/packages/biyachain-test-tube/src/module) directory.

 ### Versioning

-The version of biyaliquid-test-tube is determined by the versions of its dependencies, biyaliquid and test-tube, as well as its own changes.
+The version of biyachain-test-tube is determined by the versions of its dependencies, biyachain and test-tube, as well as its own changes.
 The version is represented in the format A.B.C, where:

-* A is the major version of biyaliquid,
+* A is the major version of biyachain,
 * B is the minor version of test-tube,
-* C is the patch number of biyaliquid-test-tube itself.
+* C is the patch number of biyachain-test-tube itself.

-When a new version of biyaliquid is released and contains breaking changes, we will also release breaking changes from test-tube if any and increment the major version of biyaliquid-test-tube.
-This way, it's clear that the new version of biyaliquid-test-tube is not backwards-compatible with previous versions.
+When a new version of biyachain is released and contains breaking changes, we will also release breaking changes from test-tube if any and increment the major version of biyachain-test-tube.
+This way, it's clear that the new version of biyachain-test-tube is not backwards-compatible with previous versions.

-When adding a new feature to biyaliquid-test-tube that is backward-compatible, the minor version number will be incremented.
+When adding a new feature to biyachain-test-tube that is backward-compatible, the minor version number will be incremented.

-When fixing bugs or making other changes that are `biyaliquid-test-tube` specific and backward-compatible, the patch number will be incremented.
+When fixing bugs or making other changes that are `biyachain-test-tube` specific and backward-compatible, the patch number will be incremented.

 Please review the upgrade guide for upgrading the package, in case of breaking changes